 Photo by John Wang

-Vocalist Danielle Reich Seale has performed with the Michele Brangwen Dance Ensemble in the premieres of Dancing The Blue Hour, Closeness and What Will You Do When You Feel Their Absence? at the Mark Morris Dance Center in New York City, the MATCH in Houston, and at The Jazz Loft in Stony Brook, NY.
+Vocalist and composer Danielle Reich has been commissioned by the Michele Brangwen Dance Ensemble to arrange her composition "Come, Come" for our new film "To Your Constant Embrace, The Cloud Steam Sways," in which she also performs.
+Ms. Reich has performed with the Michele Brangwen Dance Ensemble in the premieres of Dancing The Blue Hour, Closeness and What Will You Do When You Feel Their Absence? at the Mark Morris Dance Center in New York City, the MATCH in Houston, and at The Jazz Loft in Stony Brook, NY.
 She has also performed with the Michele Brangwen Dance Ensemble in Checkpoint, a site specific work created for Trinity Church, and with the Tim Hagans Quartet.
 She is a classically trained jazz vocalist having studied classical vocal performance at Stetson University and the University of Florida.
 She performed with the Houston Grand Opera Chorus for two seasons before shifting her musical attentions to jazz.
 She has been performing jazz, gypsy jazz, and her own brand of eclectijazzpop in the Houston areas for the past ten years; her most recent Houston project is gypsy jazz quintet Swing Rendezvous.
-In 2011 she expanded her repertoire to include French chanson and later cofounded a Western Swing band (Lady Be Good) with Austin/NYC composer/pianist Peggy Stern.
+In 2011 she expanded her repertoire to include French chanson and later co-founded a Western Swing band (Lady Be Good) with Austin/NYC composer/pianist Peggy Stern.
 She has released two jazz-focused studio albums, and will be soon be appearing on a Western Swing/pop album by Peggy Stern, as well as a jazz-influenced rock album by Austin guitarist/composer Russell Scanlon.